top of page

 LIGHT HEAD

-The light head is made with an ABS plastic housing.
-Inside is the wiring, running through the aluminum telescope in a coil system.
-The wiring is rigged up to the aluminum plate, attached to which are the LED's.
-Lastly, there is a polycarbonate refracting lense.
-The light head can spin about 350 degrees, and rotate about 180 degrees.
+Inside the aluminum telescope is a coiled wire.
+The wiring is soldered to a PCB with the LEDs.
+Lastly, there is a polycarbonate light-refracting lens.
+The light head can spin 350 degrees and rotate 180 degrees.

 Full Render.png